Lo1176/MCL_POC/wp-content/themes/bootscore-5/readme.txt

 = Does this theme support any plugins? =

-bootScore includes support for Infinite Scroll in Jetpack.
+bootScore includes support for WooCommerce and Infinite Scroll in Jetpack.

 == Credits ==